MelbourneBitDevs/meetup/README.md

 Melbourne Bitdevs is on the last thursday of every month at the RMIT Blockchain Hub.

-** [Join the telegram](https://t.me/+6B_js_rFZ0syY2E1) in order to confirm the time of event - and be let upstairs **

-As a group, we discuss the latest bitcoin news from a technical perspective.
-Sometimes we diverge into adjacent fields of privacy, self hosting, free software, etc.
+As a group, we discuss the latest Bitcoin news from a technical perspective.
+Sometimes we diverge into adjacent fields of privacy, self hosting, free software, and more!

+**[Join the telegram](https://t.me/+6B_js_rFZ0syY2E1) in order to confirm the time of event - and be let upstairs!**

+We usually have a larger group than meetup pages indicate.
+Privacy of attendees is respected, no photos/recordings.

+## News items for this month

+Please suggest any noteworthy topics for next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!
+We're open to discussing pretty much anything Bitcoin or Bitcoin-adjacent!

+## Group Activity

-We also aim to occaisionally try new software or tutorials as a group, building applicable skills within a supportive group environment.
+We aim to occasionally try new software or tutorials as a group, building applicable skills within a supportive group environment.
 So please try to bring a laptop machine along with you!
 MacOS or Linux preferred (for windows [you could use a virtual machine](https://www.makeuseof.com/tag/install-linux-windows-vmware-virtual-machine/)).

-## News items for this month

-Please suggest any noteworthy topics on next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!

-## Group Activity Options

 Accumulating list of possible tasks we might be interested in exploring as a group.
 Please try have access to MacOS or Linux